Shopify/checkout-sheet-kit-swift/README.md

 * There is a network error
 * A checkout is completed (indicated by server response)
 * The `ShopifyCheckoutSheetKit.Configuration` object is manipulated (e.g theming changes)
-* The checkout sheet is closed _and_ the merchant developer has _not_ called the `preload` function
+* The Checkout Sheet is closed _and_ the merchant developer has _not_ called the `preload` function

-The Merchant developer needs to invalidate and refresh the cache _only after_ they have called `preload` at least once and:
+You need to invalidate and refresh the cache _only after_ they have called `preload` at least once and:
 * The cart API is called indicating cart change (call `preload`)
 * There have been changes in app state that impact the checkout experience (call `preload`)

-The Merchant developer needs to invalidate and disable cache _only after_ they have called `preload` at least once and:
+You need to invalidate and disable cache _only after_ they have called `preload` at least once and:
 * There are more important priorities such as app performance, cpu or memory conservation (disable preloading)
 * It becomes obvious that the end user will not navigate to checkout for whatever reason (disable preloading)